mozilla/activate.mozilla.community/_pages/webextensions.md

 __Are you interested in exploring other ways to contribute to the add-ons community?__

-Visit our wiki at [https://wiki.mozilla.org/Add-ons/Contribute](https://wiki.mozilla.org/Add-ons/Contribute)
+Visit our [wiki](https://wiki.mozilla.org/Add-ons/Contribute) to learn more.

 Thanks again!
 We look forward to seeing you next time.